Kmeakin/walrus-report/src/30-implementation.md

 own advantages and disadvantages ^[For a good overview of commonly used parsing approaches, see https://tratt.net/laurie/blog/entries/which_parsing_approach.html].
-In the course of writing the Walrus compiler, I have experiemented with 4 different parsing approaches: the parser is by far the most rewritten component of the Walrus compiler, and still the component I am least satisfied with.
+In the course of writing the Walrus compiler, I have experimented with 4 different parsing approaches: the parser is by far the most rewritten component of the Walrus compiler, and still the component I am least satisfied with.